sindresorhus/conf/readme.md

 Useful if you need multiple config files for your app or module.
 For example, different config files between two major versions.

+#### fileExtension
+type: `string`<br>
+Default: `.json`

+Extension of the config file.

+Useful if you want to interact with a file with a custom file extension that can be associated with your app.
+These might be simple save/export/preference files that are intended to be shareable or saved outside of the application.

 #### projectName

 Type: `string`<br>